WEST RIM TRAIL (Top-Down from Lava Point)

 After passing the saddle above Refrigerator Canyon, the deep narrow wedge-shaped slot visibile to the right (west) of the trail, the trail starts another long descent, offering non-stop amazing views down to the bottom of Zion Canyon with Angels Landing coming more prominently into view.
 Take great care exploring the cliff edges as there are 2000-foot sheer drops everywhere.

-The West Rim Trail just above Angels Landing (Zion National Park) -- © 2008 Joe Braun Photography
+West Rim Trail descending into Zion Canyon (Zion National Park) -- © 2008 Joe Braun Photography

 By the time you get close to Scout Lookout and the junction with the Angels Landing spur trail, you will be sharing the scenery with many other tourists and hikers.
 If you were lucky enough to get a permit to hike Angels Landing and you have an extra 1-2 hours and a good amount of energy left, the hike out to Angels Landing adds a dramatic exclamation point to the hike.
 You may want to temporarily ditch your heavy pack somewhere near Scout's Lookout as Angels Landing is steep, exposed, and often crowded with dayhikers.
 (See the Angels Landing description for detailed info.)